 - It won’t cost you anything to refinance them.

 - You can get a fixed interest rate instead of a variable rate.

 - Your new net interest rate is lower than your current net interest rate.

 - You don’t sign up for a longer repayment period.

 - You don’t get so relieved by the thought of a single payment that you lose your motivation to pay off your debt fast!

 Depending on the types of loans you have—federally owned, privately owned or a mix of the two—refinancing could help you get out of debt faster.
+If you have a mix, holding off on refinancing any of your federal student loans makes sense.
+But this would be a great time to refinance private loans because (sad to say) the government can’t help you with those.
+You can always refi the federal ones when interest starts accruing again.
 Find out your new estimated rate in a few minutes.

 Get Rid of Student Loan Debt

 Truth bomb incoming: An extension is not an excuse to put off planning for a debt-free life.
 Don’t wait until September to come up with a strategy to pay down your student loan debt.
 Do it now.
 As in today.
 And don’t rely on the government to figure out a solution for your debt.
 You see how many unanswered questions there are—take control of your money and your future.